ddpalacios/Android-Live-Tracker/README.md

 As time progresses, the train will get closer to our target location and the changing from `Green` --> `Yellow` --> `Blue`

-On the left, you can see that that the user is currently `5 minutes away` from Granville but the nearest train is `1 minute away` before reaching our target station.
+`On the left`, you can see that that the user is currently `5 minutes away` from Granville but the nearest train is `1 minute away` before reaching our target station.
 We can see on the top, our status changes color to `blue` to indicate that the user `may not reach the train on time` based on their current location. but may still have a chance to reach the next nearest train which is `18 minutes away`

 Each color indication is determined by the approximate distance based on the current user location.

-On the right, we can see that the user is `238` minutes late (walking distance) to station `Ashland Green Line`.
+`On the right`, we can see that the user is `238` minutes late (walking distance) to station `Ashland Green Line`.

 Because of the user's current distance, both trains that are at most `20 minutes away` from the target location, the user is most likely not able to make those trains.
 Of course, those trains that are `farther away` from than `20 minutes` are indicated with a `low opacity` with their appropriate train line color.

-User is late to reach nearest train   |  blue marker late indications for green line to Ashland :-------------------------:|:-------------------------:
+User is late to reach nearest train   |  Blue marker late indications for green line to Ashland :-------------------------:|:-------------------------:
 ![](images/late_to_granville.png)  |  ![](images/blue_marker_indications_for_green_line.png)